huggingface/datasets/datasets/norne/README.md

 ### Languages

-Both Norwegian Bokmål (`bookmal`) and Nynorsk (`nynorsk`) are supported as different configs in this dataset.
+Both Norwegian Bokmål (`bokmaal`) and Nynorsk (`nynorsk`) are supported as different configs in this dataset.
 An extra config for the combined languages is also included (`combined`).
 See the Annotation section for details on accessing reduced tag sets for the NER feature.

 ## Dataset Structure